PotentialKillScreen/PotentialKillScreen/README.md

-Hi! :wave: I currently work as a Business Intelligence Consultant:
+Hi! :wave: I currently work as a Business Intelligence Consultant.
 - :necktie: In my work, I use cloud technologies to build dataplatforms and use visualization tools to improve decision making.

 - :seedling: Outside the office, I learn about Technical approaches to the AI Alignment Problem.